younata/personal_knowledge/src/astronomy/celestron_cg4.md

 ### Modifying Motor Controller for Autoguiding

-See [this guide](http://www.store.shoestringastronomy.com/eq_mod.pdf) from Shoestring Astronomy.
+See <a href="http://www.store.shoestringastronomy.com/eq_mod.pdf" data-proofer-ignore>this guide</a> from Shoestring Astronomy.